jimliddle/privatellmlens/README.md

 If you want the environment variable to persist across system restarts, you can use a Mac LaunchAgent

 #### Windows
 On Windows open search and type 'env' and you should see 'edit the system environment variables appear.
 Click this and the 'System Properties; window will appear.
 Click the 'Environment Variables' button.
-Create a new User variable called OLLAMA_ORIGINS with a value of *.
+<code>Create a new User variable called OLLAMA_ORIGINS with a value of * </code>
-The cleanest way for this to stick is to reboot the machine.
+The cleanest way for this to stick is to reboot the windows machine.
 This will now stick between subsequent reboots.

 ### Overview